-If the wall cuts through a creature’s space when it appears, the creature is pushed to one side of the wall (your choice).
 If a creature would be surrounded on all sides by the wall (or the wall and another solid surface), that creature can make a Reflex saving throw.

 The wall is an object made of plants that blocks line of sight.
 A creature can move through the wall, albeit slowly and painfully.
 A creature must spend 3 meters of movement for every meter it moves through the wall.
 The wall can be damaged and thus breached.
-Each panel has 10 Defense, 1 Soak, and 10 Health per centimeter of thickness.
+Each panel has 10 Defense, 1 Soak, and 1 Health per centimeter of thickness.
 Reducing a panel to 0 health destroys it and might cause connected panels to collapse at the GM’s discretion.

 You can choose to cast this spell without thorns to bridge a chasm or create a ramp.
 If you create a span greater than 4 meters in length, you must halve the size of each panel to create supports.
 You can crudely shape the wall with or without thorns to create crenellations, battlements, and so on.